New Signers Program

 Yes, all deaf and hard-of-hearing students who have little or no prior skills in American Sign Language, and who are accepted into a bachelor's degree program in one of the other colleges at RIT can apply for NSP.

-Since SVP is not required for bachelor’s degree accepted students and New Student Orientation does not start until August 20, there will be a gap of three days between August 17-20.
+Since SVP is not required for bachelor’s degree accepted students and New Student Orientation does not start until August 18 or 19, there will be a gap of three-four days between August 15-18 or 19.
 There are two options for you to choose from:

 • You can remain at RIT in your permanent room and pay an additional fee for housing plus meal costs This will give you an opportunity to remain on campus until all students move-in.
 During those three days, you will have the opportunity to meet other students that did not take part in NSP and possibly participate in some SVP activities.

-• You may choose to return home after NSP concludes and return on New Student Orientation Move-in Day on August 20.
+• You may choose to return home after NSP concludes and return on New Student Orientation Move-in Day on August 18 or 19.
 If you choose this option, please bring only your belongings needed during the NSP program while you are in your NSP room.
-You will not move in your permanent belongings to your permanent room until August 20.
+You will not move in your permanent belongings to your permanent room until August 18 or 19.

 No, you cannot participate in both programs since classes may overlap in days/times.
 You have to choose one.